-Each year, two positions are available in this one year program.
-The fellowship provides training in all areas of cytology with a special emphasis on fine needle aspiration (FNA) cytology biopsy techniques including ultrasound guided biopsy, sample preparation, and smear interpretation.
-In the beginning, the fellows receive intensive training and supervision.
-Gradually, they are given more responsibility, and ultimately function independently.
-Fellows will have access to, and will participate in the sampling of some 4000 specimens per year collected by the FNA clinics at the UCSF and Zuckerberg San Francisco General sites.
-In addition, large numbers of interesting exfoliative cases are seen.
-Deep seated lesions are accessed with imaging in collaboration with other departments, and advanced ancillary testing is applied regularly to cytologic material.
-Fellows also participate in daily cytopathology sign-outs, interdepartmental teaching conferences, and grand rounds.
+Each year, two positions are available in this one-year program.
+The fellowship provides training in all areas of cytology with a special emphasis on fine needle aspiration biopsy (FNAB) techniques including ultrasound guided biopsy, specimen triage, and smear interpretation.
+At the beginning of fellowship, trainees receive intensive training and supervision.
+They are gradually given more responsibility, and ultimately function independently with minimal faculty oversight.
+Fellows will have access to, and will participate in the sampling of some 4000 specimens per year collected by the FNA clinics at both UCSF and Zuckerberg San Francisco General sites.
+In addition, large numbers of interesting exfoliative cases are reviewed.
+Deep-seated lesions are accessed with imaging in collaboration with other departments, and advanced ancillary testing is routinely applied to cytologic material.
+Fellows also participate in daily cytopathology sign-outs, intradepartmental teaching conferences, and grand rounds.

 From left to right: Ron Balassanian, Sarah Calkins, Tara Saunders, Vighnesh Walavalkar, Elham Khanafshar, Kent Truong, Lucy Han, Annemieke van Zante, Roberto Ruiz-Cordero

-Not pictured: Britt-Marie Ljung, Theodore Miller, Steven Long, Poonam Vohra, Joshua Menke, Gioia Iezza, Teresa Darragh, Laura Tabatabai, Frederick Baehner
+Not pictured: Britt-Marie Ljung, Theodore Miller, Steven Long, Poonam Vohra, Gioia Iezza, Teresa Darragh, Frederick Baehner, Vimal Krishnan, Nancy Greenland

 Faculty Involved with Fellowship